A safe camp is a happy camp! With caring and competent camp staff, your camper is sure to be well cared for.

 Sun Safety

-We recommend that campers use sunscreen daily and take precautions such as wearing long sleeves and hats with a brim to avoid the sun.
+We recommend that campers use sunscreen daily and take precautions such as wearing long sleeves or shirt sleeves that cover armpits, and hats with a brim to avoid the sun.
 Most camp activities take place outside, in the sun, although we will avoid direct sun when we can.
 Please send sunscreen to camp that you have determined is appropriate for your camper and teach them how to apply it.

 Water safety